 - An official copy of the student’s secondary and post-secondary school transcripts in a certified English translation, if necessary, and evaluated in accordance with U.S. standards and paid at the student’s expense.
 Two possible companies you can work with are the Center for Educational Documentation in Boston, Massachusetts or World Education Services.

-- A Test of English as a Foreign Language (TOEFL) score if the student’s native language is not English.
+- Submit one of the following official English Language test score reports if the student’s native language is not English.

 - An Affidavit of Financial Support (included in #9 - International Student Packet below) from the person responsible for all the student’s finances while attending Mid-State.
 The statement will need to include evidence showing the ability to pay for the students expenses as noted below with a minimum of $23,000 available in U.S. funds.